 What is Bleed Area?

-If you want your artwork to go to the edge of the page (with no border), you will need to extend your design to fill the bleed area.
+If you want your artwork to go to the edge of the page (with no white border), you will need to extend your design to fill the bleed area.
 I’d recommend you use the background image or colour.
 This area will be trimmed from your final document to eliminate any unwanted borders.

 The black dotted line marks where your design is cut to the product’s finished size.
 Any part of your design placed on the other side of this line will be cut off.